 More Than Fifty Years of Serving Our Communities

-The story of Arvest is one of commitment started by our founders, an intense dedication to focusing on the customer above all else.
-This philosophy has remained the same during our growth from a small bank to a network of community banks able to provide a complete range of financial services.
+The story of Arvest is one of commitment started by our founders, an intense dedication to focusing on the customer.
+This philosophy has remained the same during our growth from a small bank to a group of community banks able to provide a complete range of financial services.

-The bank where the Arvest story begins was The Bank of Bentonville, which had $3.5 million in deposits when purchased in 1961; followed in 1963 with the acquisition of an even smaller bank in the nearby town of Pea Ridge.
-In 1975, another bank was purchased in the neighboring town of Rogers, and for almost a decade afterwards, these banks, each of them run independently and managed locally, were the entire banking network now known as Arvest.
+The Arvest story begins with The Bank of Bentonville, which had $3.5 million in deposits when purchased in 1961; followed in 1963 with the acquisition of an even smaller bank in the nearby town of Pea Ridge, Ark.
+In 1975, another bank was purchased in the neighboring town of Rogers, and for almost a decade afterwards, these banks, each locally managed, were the entire banking network now known as Arvest.

-Since that time, the bank has further expanded, including the Kansas City market, and today has more than 270 locations that are part of 16 locally managed banks in more than 120 communities.
-According to the FDIC, total assets now exceed $14 billion, making Arvest the largest bank in Arkansas in terms of deposit market share.
+Since that time, the bank has further expanded, including the Springfield, Mo., and Greater Kansas City markets, and today has more than 260 locations that are part of 16 locally managed banks in more than 120 communities.
+Total assets now exceed $16 billion, and Arvest is the largest bank in Arkansas in terms of deposit market share.

 From a small bank in a small town to a regional bank in towns both small and large, Arvest has and will continue to remain true to the principles and practices that have made it successful in order to guide its future.
 We will always be active and involved members of the communities we serve and we will always work to put the needs of our customers first as we continue to fulfill our mission - People helping people find financial solutions for life.